-Senior NHS Ultrasonographer / Consultant Radiologist scanning Privately in London!
+Senior Ultrasonographer / Consultant Radiologist Scans!

-On-Site affordable Private Ultrasound Scans by experienced Clinicians.
+On-Site affordable Ultrasound Scans in London.

 An ultrasound scan is a painless test using high frequency sound waves to create images of organs and other structures in your body.
 There is no radiation exposure and the sound waves used are thought to be harmless.
 A probe, coated with jelly, is placed on your skin, over the part of the body being examined.
 The sound waves generated are sent to a monitor which shows real-time images of the underlying structures.